LBCrion/sfwbar/doc/sfwbar-dbus.rst

 DBus type conversion
 ====================

-DBus uses a complex type system for serializing multiple values.
+DBus uses a complex type system for serialising multiple values.
 Data supplied to DBus function and received from the comes in this form.
 Sfwbar uses a much simpler type system, which needs to be mapped to and from the DBus types.